 As you can see there is a high amount of protein in this brand.
-So if your vet suggest that your pal stays on a lower-protein diet, I would suggest considering the brands below.
+So if your vet suggests that your pal stays on a lower-protein diet, I would suggest considering the brands below.

-Pet Food of the Year Award!
+Pet Food of the Year Award

-- Glycemic Research Institute has awarded Orijen another Pet Food of the Year award for 2012!
+Glycemic Research Institute has awarded Orijen another Pet Food of the Year award for 2012!
 The institute, based in Washington D.C, also does clinical investigations for our government.

-- A note about high-protein diets: Use caution for the daily needs according to your dog's weight.
+A note about high-protein diets: Use caution for the daily needs according to your dog's weight.
 Remember to read the instructions on the label for the recommended amount.

-#2 Acana Dog Food
+2. Acana Hypoallergenic Dog Food

-The fresh ingredients of Acana Dog Food provide high amounts of protein and it's grain-free.
+The fresh ingredients of Acana Hypoallergenic Dog Food provide high amounts of protein and it's grain-free.
 It contains a low amount of carbohydrates and is high in antioxidants.
 In addition, there are omega 3 fatty acids, which are important for your dog's coat.

 Their classic line of dog food is 55-65% meat (including cage-free chicken, wild-caught flounder, and whole eggs) plus fruits and vegetables.

 I like the fact that Acana (manufactured by the same Canadian company that makes Orijen) does not use artificial ingredients, flavors, or fillers.